Seven Unhealthy Coping Mechanisms For Stress And Difficult Emotions

 While using unhealthy coping mechanisms might feel better than engaging with negative emotions at first, it can lead to negative consequences.
 Keeping the difficult feelings out of awareness through the use of defense mechanisms results in the development of a “false self,” which leads to the inability to develop resilience.
 When people choose to avoid processing negative feelings or traumatic experiences by engaging in unhealthy coping mechanisms, people stifle their ability to adapt to stressful circumstances and bounce back from adverse events.
 While using a maladaptive coping mechanism can stifle a person’s ability to be resilient, resiliency can be learned over time as positive coping begins.

-What are the four types of coping mechanisms?
+What are the four types of coping mechanisms or coping strategies?

 The four types of coping mechanisms are projection, dissociation, self-medication, and denial.
 Projection is a coping mechanism whereby a person attaches unacceptable feelings or motives to someone else instead of accepting responsibility for those feelings.
 For example, in a situation where a family acquaintance tells another family acquaintance that they feel the person is acting selfish, someone using a negative coping mechanism such as projection might respond by saying, “No, you are selfish, not me,” as opposed to engaging in a conversation with the person around their feelings.
 Utilizing a negative coping mechanism, such as projection, allows the person to be distracted from the problem that lies within.